apollographql/apollo-client/docs/source/meteor.md

 import { createMeteorNetworkInterface, meteorClientConfig } from 'meteor/apollo';

 const networkInterface = createMeteorNetworkInterface({
-  // use a classic network interface instead of a batched network interface
+  // use a batched network interface instead of a classic network interface
-  batchingInterface: false,
+  batchingInterface: true,
 });

 const client = new ApolloClient(meteorClientConfig({ networkInterface }));